 We all want our content to “rank.”

-It’s why we spend so much time creating it in the first place.
+It’s why we spend so much time creating search engine optimized content in the first place.

 But what does Google keyword ranking even look like?